ksqlDB in Confluent Control Center¶

 Click a stream to view its information, like the stream name, associated Kafka topic, number of partitions and replicas, and the data format.

-To access the Tables page, click the ksqlDB application name in the ksqlDB applications page and click the Tables tab.
+To access the Tables page, click the ksqlDB cluster name in the ksqlDB clusters page and click the Tables tab.

 Use the Tables page to:

-- View a summary of tables for the ksqlDB application.
+- View a summary of tables for the ksqlDB cluster.

 - Search for tables.